 All climbers under the age of 14 must be directly supervised by an adult chaperone at all times.
 The chaperone must complete their own waiver to access the climbing areas.
 The chaperone must also participate and complete the Gym Orientation along side their child in order to be able to properly assist and supervise the child.

 Two years old is the minimum for climbing on our top rope or auto belay systems.
 Children under the age of 5 may wear a helmet while climbing (provided free of charge with day pass and equipment rental purchase).
 We ask parents for parents with children in the 2-5 year old range to fully understand the risk and scare factor of indoor climbing.
 Belayers must be at least 14 years of age or currently enrolled in one of GVC’s youth climbing teams to certify with GVC staff.
-Climbers must be at least 16

 All climbers under the age of 14 must be supervised at all times by an adult chaperone.
 No unsupervised climbing is allowed for climbers under the age of 14.

-We will have 6 auto-belay climbing systems in our gym.
+We will have many auto-belay climbing systems in our gym.
 They allow climbers to self-attach, climb, and descend without a second person holding a rope.
 Climbing on an auto-belay, just like any other forms of climbing, involves an inherent risk.
 GVC staff will train and certify all climbers in correct auto-belay use and potential hazards before allowing access.

 Bouldering is un-roped climbing on shorter walls up to 15 feet set above an impact attenuating flooring system.
 No previous experience is needed for bouldering, but all new climbers are strongly encouraged to experience roped climbing before bouldering.
 Bouldering involves increased inherent risks due to the fact that every fall off the boulder wall is a ground fall.
 Any type of ground fall could result in injury.